-I joined the Department of History at King’s in 2021 as a Lecturer (Education) in Twentieth-Century American History.
-I did my BA, MPhil, and PhD at the University of Cambridge, where I was also a Junior Research Fellow.
-I’ve held other fellowships at the Library of Congress in Washington, DC, and at the Newberry Library in Chicago.
+I joined the Department of History at King’s in 2021 as a Lecturer (Education) in Twentieth-Century American History and took up my current post in 2022.
+I completed my BA, MPhil, and PhD at the University of Cambridge, where I was also a Junior Research Fellow.
+I’ve held fellowships at the Library of Congress in Washington, DC, and at the Newberry Library in Chicago.

 Research interests and PhD supervision

 My research focuses on the political, cultural, and intellectual history of the United States in the twentieth century.
 My current book project is an intellectual biography of the journalist and political theorist Walter Lippmann (under contract with Princeton University Press).
 My next project will explore the history of corruption in modern America, from muckraking journalism to the Watergate scandal (I’ve published a pilot article from this project in the Historical Journal).

 - "Walter Lippmann and Public Opinion," American Journalism 40, No. 1 (2023): 51-79.